microsoft/ebpf-for-windows/docs/InstallEbpf.md

 #### Updating the eBPF installation

-If you want to install a new version of eBPF, you must uninstall the previous version by running the following command:
+If you want to install a new version of eBPF, you must uninstall the previous version by running the following command from within the VM:

 ```ps
 .\setup-ebpf.ps1 -Uninstall